nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.2.
 Launch

 1. To launch the app, double-click on the file `toluist.jar` you downloaded in [Installing](#21-installing).
 2. The GUI should appear in a few seconds.
-Refer to **Figure 1** below to see how ToLuist should initially look like on your first launch.
+Refer to the figure below to see how ToLuist should initially look like on your first launch.

    <img src="images/Ui.png" width="600"/>